Skip to main content

 • 3rd RTW: readmission will only be considered after 3 years

-While you are not able to attend university-level classes, you may be able to enroll in preparatory-level courses.
+While you are not able to attend university-level classes, you may be able to enroll in preparatory-level courses through Upgrading and University Preparation.
+Contact Academic Advising to discuss your options.

 Readmission after being withdrawn

-After you have been withdrawn for 2 or more semesters, you must apply for admission.
+After you have been withdrawn for 2 or more semesters, you must apply for readmission.

 You must meet the criteria for admission for the program that you apply to.
 It is not guaranteed that you will return to the same program.
 When you are readmitted, you will return on academic probation, as per UFV's Undergraduate Continuance - Policy (92)